kor-hq/bibleio/README.md

 ## 2.0.0

-Reworked theming system, Tailwind styles, and added accent color system all via ThemeProvider.
+Reworked theming system, Tailwind styles, ~~and added accent color system all via ThemeProvider~~ (coming soon!).

+### Changelog & Migration

-All materials and colors are no longer prefixed by a `light-` or a `dark-`.
+- All materials and colors are no longer prefixed by a `light-` or a `dark-`.
 They are all just simply their name, so instead of `bg-light-fg-2`, use `bg-fg-2`.
-The Tailwind styles now work of off CSS variables, which is what ThemeProvider changes.
+The Tailwind styles now work of off CSS variables, so you don't have to add a `dark:` selector for each and every class.
+You'll have to implement your own dark mode switching for now, but we plan to add a component for you to use soon.

+- Changed Tailwind preset name `tailwindCore` to `bibleioTheme`.

+- Removed `-disabled` and `-active` variants of styles.
+For disabled pieces, just set the opacity to `33%`.
+If you need something to be the accent color just use the accent style.

+- Every style except materials now have a "reversed" variant.
+Example: In light mode, `text-text` is black; so the reversed variant would be white.

+- Added `orange`, `lime`, `teal`, and `pink` colors, to prepare for more customizable themes and accents.

 # License